zappingseb/stravanalytics/README.md

 ## Security Note

 Never commit your `.env` file or expose your Strava API credentials.
 The `.env` file is included in `.gitignore` for this reason.

+## Disclaimer

+This project was entirely generated using [Cursor.io](https://cursor.io), an AI-powered code editor.
+While the code has been tested for basic functionality, it comes with no security guarantees.
+Users should:

+- Review the code before using it with their Strava data
+- Be cautious with API credentials and personal data
+- Consider implementing additional security measures
+- Use at their own risk

 ## License